soto-project/soto/documentation/Streaming Payloads.md

 ### File uploading

 Given that streaming files is probably the most common operation.
-AWSSDKSwift provides a wrapper for `AWSPayload.stream` that uploads a file.
+Soto provides a wrapper for `AWSPayload.stream` that uploads a file.
 You need to provide it with `NIOFileHandle` and `NonBlockingFileIO`.
 Checkout Swift NIO documentation on these [here](https://apple.github.io/swift-nio/docs/current/NIO/Structs/NonBlockingFileIO.html).
 Again if the operation requires a `size`, as all S3 operations do, you will have to supply that.
 Assuming you have all of the above, you can upload a file to S3 with the following.

 ```swift
 let request = S3.PutObjectRequest(